nkitan/linkedSTACK/README.md

 FEATURES
 ---------
-* Pushing,poping and display using functions (Modular)
+* Pushing , poping and display using functions ( Modular )
 * Menu driven
 * Dynamically allocated memory
-* (virutally) infinite storage, no limits to amount of data
+* ( Virutally ) Infinite storage , no limits to amount of data
-* data structure can be changed very easily
+* Data structure can be changed very easily
-* Deletion of buffe/memory using destructor
+* Deletion of buffer / memory using destructor
 * Quick runtime